There are many benefits of being active whether it’s via traditional exercises, recreational activities or even a job that requires physical movement.

 However, the company also offers a free ‘size replacement’ if your tennis elbow brace does not fit correctly.

-Like the Simien brace, you’ll also receive a bonus PDF guide which contains various recovery exercises for tennis elbow.
+Like the Simien brace, you’ll also receive a bonus PDF guide that contains various recovery exercises for tennis elbow.

 Pros: Free ‘size replacement’ offer, offers long-lasting relief up to 30 wash cycles, comes with PDF guide with various elbow recovery exercises